 About Transmittals

-Transmittals are a vital component of project communication and documentation.
-They help ensure that important information and materials are delivered correctly and on time, reducing the risk of misunderstandings and delays.
-In construction, transmittals are often used to send drawings, specifications, contracts, reports, and other project-related documents.
+In construction, transmittals are often used to send construction drawings, specifications, contracts, reports, and other project-related documents.
 Each transmittal includes a log that helps track the flow of documents, making it easier to manage and reference them throughout the project.

-What to include in a Transmittal?
+What to Include in a Transmittal?

 - Clear Information: Include clear and complete information on the transmittal form, such as sender and recipient details, date, project name, and a description of the enclosed items.